Why choose massage services at The Ohio State University Wexner Medical Center?

-You can feel safe having massage therapy at The Ohio State University Integrative Medicine Clinic and Nationwide Children’s Hospital.
-It’s rare to find massage therapists working side by side with medical doctors and other health professionals in a multi-practice setting.
-That makes it even easier for all of your doctors and health professionals to work together to give you just the right personalized care – body, mind and spirit.
+It is rare to find massage therapists working alongside medical doctors and other health professionals in a multi-practice setting.
+We have created this environment to make it even easier for doctors and health professionals to work together for your personalized care.

-According to the National Institutes of Health, National Center for Complementary and Integrative Medicine, massage therapy helps relieve pain and stress, reduces anxiety and depression, and promotes relaxation and a sense of well-being.
+According to the National Institutes of Health, National Center for Complementary and Integrative Medicine, massage therapy relieves pain and stress, reduces anxiety and depression and promotes relaxation and well-being.

 - Arthritis and joint pain